 Assess and Discuss Risks

 AREA has produced practice tips and a consumer guide to help you implement consistent assessment protocols in your practice.
-These include knowing the current government recommendations for social distancing and ensuring clients are up to date by providing them links to the government website.
-You must also ask COVID-19 health and travel questions of all parties and their representatives:
+These include knowing the current government recommendations by providing them links to the government website.

-Discussions must be ongoing so you know your clients are confident with each decision to show or view a home.
+Discussions about your clients comfort level about COVID-19 must be ongoing so you know your clients are confident with each decision to show or view a home.
 Should they wish to cancel an appointment, you must inform the other party or their REALTOR® as soon as possible that your client has decided to not move forward with showing or viewing the home.

 Know your brokerage policies for forms and clauses